 The world being the kind of place it is, sometimes even the most positive and fair minded manager finds they need to criticize something.
 How can you as a manager do this in a way that is constructive, maintains the relationship and leads to improvement.
 Here are some tips.

 - Check the facts very carefully before you begin!

 - Be clear, specific and factual in what you say.
-And, focus on what is happening now and how changes will affect the future.
-Dwelling on the past is unlikely to influence future behaviour.
+Focus on what is happening now and how changes will affect the future.
+Dwelling on the past is unlikely to influence future behaviour

-- Acknowledge the response.
-Make it clear that you understand what has been said!
-You can do this by summarizing.
+- Acknowledge the response and make it clear that you understand what has been said!
 Be honest enough to admit it, if you got things wrong and apologize.

-Remember constructive criticism always has a positive goal and that is to make a change for the better.
-Keep this in mind all the time when you are giving feedback.
+Remember constructive criticism always has a positive goal and that is to make a change for the better – keep that in mind all the time you are giving feedback.